 Go for a walk.
 Take a shower.
 Rewatch The Matrix.
 Dance alone in front of a full-length mirror.
-These are just some of the remedies I found online for a lack of creative juju (or writer’s block or inspirational exhaustion, call it what you will).
-I had been working on an article on and off for about a week and had produced only one mediocre paragraph… one painful mediocre paragraph.
+These are just some of the remedies I found online for a lack of creative juju (or writer’s block, or inspirational exhaustion, call it what you will).
+I had been working on an article on and off for about a week and had produced only one paragraph… one painful paragraph.
 In order to get my mind back on track, I needed a change of scenery, a healthy distance between me and the wall above my writing desk, which I’d been staring at for an alarming amount of time.
 That’s when I had a thought: maybe a hotel stay would do the trick.

 I certainly wouldn’t be the first writer to turn up in a lobby looking for inspiration.
 Rudyard Kipling, Ernest Hemingway and Agatha Christie have all penned large portions of famous works in hotel rooms (Christie is rumoured to have written Murder on the Orient Express, not in a train car, as one might imagine, but from a stationary suite in Istanbul).
 Maya Angelou kept a hotel room for writing in every city she lived.
-She told the The Paris Review that she’d bring a bottle of sherry with her and wouldn’t let housekeeping change the sheets from day to day; they could only come in to change the wastebaskets.
+She told the The Paris Review that she’d bring a bottle of sherry with her and wouldn’t let housekeeping change the sheets from day to day – they could only come in to change the bins.
 ‘I go into the room’, Angelou said of her hotel writing quarters, ‘and I feel as if all my beliefs are suspended.
 Nothing holds me to anything.’

-The setup sounded appealing, save for maybe the stale sheets.
+It sounded appealing, save for maybe the stale sheets.
 So, on an otherwise uneventful Monday morning, I packed a small overnight bag and hopped in an Uber to travel the seven miles from my apartment to Hotel Figueroa in downtown Los Angeles.
 At check-in, the woman at the front desk asked where I was coming from.
 When I told her I was visiting LA from LA, she barely missed a beat.
 ‘Oh perfect.
 Happy to have you.’
 I wondered if this was a daily occurrence, swarms of frustrated creatives seeking jolts of genius in mini-shampoo bottles and ‘Do Not Disturb’ signs.
 Had all of LA already been hip to this cure for creative block?
-Even if I was late to the party, I was eager to see if and how a hotel could help me see the light…
+Even if I was late to the party, I was eager to see if and how a hotel could help me see the light.

 PONDERING AT THE POOL

 Surveying the crowd, I spotted a woman standing in the water up to her waist and typing on a laptop on the side of the pool with such ferocity, it was as though keystrokes instead of breaststrokes were keeping her afloat.
-To my right, a man was engrossed in a mystery novel, while a woman to my left was so plugged into a self-help book, I caught her nodding enthusiastically as she turned the pages.
-I melted into my lounger, hoping I’d absorb my neighbors’ sense of focus by osmosis, and stared into the prickly branches of a 50-year-old cactus stretched above my head.
+To my right, a man was engrossed in a mystery novel, while a woman to my left was plugged into a self-help book, nodding enthusiastically as she turned the pages.
+I melted into my lounger, hoping I’d absorb my neighbour’s sense of focus by osmosis and stared into the prickly branches of a 50-year-old cactus stretched above my head.
 A series of these super-sized succulents, tree-like in stature, line the pool and even make an appearance on some room keys.
 I thought of writers like Henry David Thoreau and John Muir, who used the woods as a source of inspiration.
 Sure, I was far from the great outdoors, but certainly spending the afternoon outside and beneath the shade of an iconic California plant was better than nothing.
 In fact, a Danish study from 2015 found that spending time in nature, even within urban environments, helps recharge the brain and prepare it for the idea phase of the creative process.
-I ordered a soppressata flatbread and glass of rosé from the poolside restaurant, Veranda, and settled on the idea that this coffin-shaped, cactus-lined pool would be my Walden Pond… at least for the next 24 hours.
+I ordered a soppressata flatbread and glass of rosé from the poolside restaurant Veranda and settled on the idea that this coffin-shaped, cactus-lined pool would be my Walden Pond… at least for 24 hours.

-To cap off my day of creative rejiggering, I headed up to my room and crawled into my queen-size bed, pulling the Sferra sheets around me like a plush nest.
+To cap off my day of creative rejigging, I headed up to my room and crawled into my queen-size bed, pulling the Sferra sheets around me like a plush nest.
 The last bit of science I had read came from The Atlantic and an article that extolled the problem-solving benefits of sleep, explaining that the two main phases of sleep work together to help a stuck mind become unstuck.
 If a solid snooze was in order, a hotel room, far from daily distractions and to-do lists, was the ideal environment.
 As a final activity for the evening, I tried to find a scientific explanation for why cotton sheets feel so much better in hotels than at home, but before long I nodded off.